 Healthcare organizations create and process very large sets of data, such as magnetic resonance imaging (MRI) scans and other medical imagery, every day so an ability to scale quickly is also important.
 The IT infrastructure therefore needs to focus on meeting the requirements for memory and storage capabilities, as well as compute performance and network speed, which are essential to the processes of diagnostics and prognostics.

 The system must also be able to process peaks when ingesting large volumes of new data.
-A CPU-based system with enhanced memory capabilities, such as the latest generation of Intel Xeon Scalable processors run with Intel Optane DC persistent memory, can offer the capacity to scale up and run larger data sets when required.
+A CPU-based system with enhanced memory capabilities, such as the 2nd Generation of Intel Xeon Scalable processors run with Intel Optane DC persistent memory, can offer the capacity to scale up and run larger data sets when required.

 By building their in-memory analytics capabilities on Intel® architecture, organizations can also benefit from the ability to move data through Intel® Ethernet products, store warm data with Intel® SSDs, and benefit from a hardware root of trust for more secure data handling.
 They can even integrate AI capabilities like machine learning and deep learning with software, toolkits and libraries that are optimized to run on Intel® technology.